KatherineMuedas/underbelly-ruby-starter/README.md

-# underbelly-ruby-starter
+# Dribbble teams finder

-To get started clone the repo then run `bundle install`
+To get started clone the repo then run: `bundle install`

+To get a list of teams with their amount of followers run:
+`ruby bin/find_teams`

 To run the application do:
 `ruby bin/console`